Home page Site search Site index

-This graphic came from a Sodexho Marriott Services magazine advertisement.
-It appeared as a full-page ad in the February 2000 issue of Hemispheres, the inflight magazine of United Airlines.
+This graphic came from a Sodexho Marriott Services advertisement in a magazine.
+It appeared as a full-page ad in Hemispheres, the inflight magazine of United Airlines.

 The advertisement noted the ways three people with different job responsibilities might describe a lightbulb:

 The ad's punch-line was "To us, it's the importance of seeing things differently."

 Describe this object in two or more different ways without using the word "lightbulb."
 Tell what kind of person would be most likely to use each of your descriptions.